skrodahl/NewTon/Docs/PARKING-LOT.md

 **Fix when addressed:** `isMatchUndoable()` and the bracket tooltip function in `js/bracket-rendering.js` should follow AUTO-completed downstream matches recursively until reaching a non-AUTO match, then apply the existing live/MANUAL checks.

+### Landing Page — Screenshot Lightbox

+The "See It in Action" showcase section uses full-page screenshots that are too detailed to read at thumbnail size.

+**Plan:**
+- Replace current screenshots with focused thumbnails (cropped or purpose-made) that clearly illustrate each specific feature
+- Add a pure JS/CSS lightbox so clicking a thumbnail expands the full-size image — no external libraries, consistent with zero-dependencies philosophy

+Both changes can be done independently: new images first, lightbox wired up when images are ready.

 ### Match Archive — IndexedDB Store

 Add a permanent indexedDB match archive alongside localStorage (no migration — localStorage stays untouched).
 The archive stores raw visit data per match and is the foundation for full scoresheet storage, player statistics, season history, and external reporting.